laowantong/paroxython/paroxython/ref.md

 ##### Construct `accumulate_elements`

-An accumulation pattern where a variable (the acumulator) is updated from its previous value and the value of the iteration variable.
+An accumulator is iteratively updated from its previous value and the value of the iteration variable.

 ###### Regex